mholling/nswtopo/README.markdown

 Excluding & Reordering Layers
 =============================

-You can remove a layer that you previously included in the map.
+You can remove a layer or layer set that you previously included in the map.
 To do so, list the layers you wish to exclude as follows:

     exclude:
     - nsw.aerial
+    - nsw.topographic.reserves
+    - nsw.holdings
     - relief

 Run the script again to remove the layers from the composite SVG map.
 (The original source files will not be deleted.)
 Use this option with caution, as any changes you have made to the layer in the SVG file will be lost.

 It is possible to manually reorder layers using Inkscape.
 The new layer order is respected when re-running the script.

-By default, all label layers are reordered above all other feature layers.
-(You can turn off this behaviour with a `leave-labels: true` configuration line.)

 Overlays
 ========